 Half round gutter guards are something you’ll want to consider if your home currently has half round gutters or your thinking about choosing this style of gutter for your home.

-Half round gutters are just as likely to clog with debris as any other gutter would, so of course gutter guards are necessary if you never want to clean them again.
+Half round gutters are just as likely to clog with debris as any other gutter would, so of course gutter guards are necessary if you never want to clean your half round gutters again.
 The biggest obstacle becomes the options you have for half round gutter guards and how good they are at keeping out all debris like pine needles or shingle grit.

-There are gutter guards that rely on sitting on the gutter hanger.
-Ask the gutter guard company if their system is installed this way because most half round gutters have no internal hangers for them to rest on.
+There are guards that rely on sitting on the gutter hanger.
+Ask the gutter guard company if their system is installed this way.
+Most half round gutters don’t have internal hangers for them to rest on.

 The front lip of a half round gutter presents some challenges since the clip sits over the part of the lip where you would normally insert your screw.
 MasterShield is able to adapt to the clip with a special gasket that raises the space between the hangers, allowing the system to sit evenly across the gutter run.
 The installer then uses a slightly longer screw to tap through the gasket and into the lip of the gutter.

 I understand that MasterShield may use an autodial phone system, text or email messaging to communicate about a free estimate and new products or services that may be of interest to me.
 I can be reached at any of the telephone numbers or emails I have provided above.
 I understand I do not need to sign this approval in order to obtain a free estimate from MasterShield, I can always call 214-197-4201.
 We respect your privacy and do not share your data with anyone.